dssg/triage/README.md

 `Experiment` (create features and models) -> `Audition` (pick the best models) -> `Postmodeling` (dive into best models)

-## Documentation Quick Links
+## Quick Links

-- [Dirty Duck Tutorial](https://dssg.github.io/triage/dirtyduck/docs/) - Start here if you're completely new to Triage and want to go through the tutorial
+- [Dirty Duck Tutorial](https://dssg.github.io/triage/dirtyduck/docs/) - Are you completely new to Triage?
+Go through the tutorial here.
-- [Triage Documentation Site](https://dssg.github.io/triage/) - Start if here if you've used Triage before and want more reference documentation.
+- [Triage Documentation Site](https://dssg.github.io/triage/) - Used Triage before and want more reference documentation?
-- Triage is developed at [University of Chicago's Center For Data Science and Public Policy](http://dsapp.uchicago.edu)

-## Getting Started
+- [Experiment](#experiment) - Want a refresher about the Experiment and how to use it?
+- [Audition](#audition) - Narrow your massive modeling grid down to a few good models.
+- [Postmodeling](#postmodeling) - Explore your best models more comprehensively.
+- [Development](#development) - Contribute to Triage development.

 ## Prerequisites